zayamatias/retroscraper/README.md

 Excute as 'python retroscraper.py'.

-**In order to run from the source, you will need an API key, pls reuest this to retroscraper[at]gmail.com**
+**In order to run from the source, you will need an API key, pls request one to retroscraper[at]gmail.com**

 ### From precompiled binaries: